MBA in Finance vs HR: Which Specialization is Best for You?

 MBA in Finance or HR?
 Longterm Goals

-The long-term goals and career plans are important to consider when deciding whether to do an MBA in finance or HR.
+The long-term goals and career plans are important to consider when deciding whether to do an MBA in HR or finance.
 Depending on how a candidate sets long-term goals for their career the choice of either MBA specialization can have a great impact.
 Candidates wanting to see themselves associated in an important leadership role with any of the big financial institutions should ideally go for an MBA specializing in Finance.

 But if a candidate is looking for a safer career route irrespective of industry and wants more work-life balance they should choose HR as their MBA specialization.
 The pay scale might get stagnant.
 Candidates choosing finance should prepare themselves for a hectic work life with tight deadlines in exchange for great pay and the opportunity to get relocated to a tier-one country.